gui88Abreu/image_filter_performance/README.md

   ```
 Also you are allowed to execute it on all images with **make test**.
 It will be generate a csv table with the taken time to execute blur filter in each image.
 The images must be in the directory named as **images**, the output images will be saved in the directory **filtered_images**.

+Note: The program will run the maximum of threads available in your system.
+Make sure the all of them be active.

 ## Subsidiary Script
 In order to compare the performance of the program you are allowed to execute the Subsidiary Script **generate_datas.py**.
 The following command execute it: **python3 generate_datas.py main**